Tom Goldstein used to look like one of the cleanest success stories in elite American law.

 SCOTUSblog became trusted partly because it was so good at making a complicated institution legible.
 But Goldstein was never just a journalist.
 He was also a practicing advocate with his own professional interests, clients, and elite networks.
 That overlap did not destroy the site's value, but it was always part of the story.

 The stronger version of his biography has to account for that dual identity.
-He belonged to a generation of high-end legal operators who did not only win cases.
-They also built platforms, shaped public understanding, and turned niche institutional knowledge into a form of public authority.
+He belonged to a generation of high-end legal operators who won cases, built platforms, shaped public understanding, and turned niche institutional knowledge into a form of public authority.

 Goldstein was especially good at that.